distributed-equity/license/del-v1.0.md

 # Distributed Equity License (DEL) v1.0
 ## Supplementary Terms for AI and Automated Systems

+---
+**Release Notes - DEL v1.0 (October 15, 2025)**

+This is the initial experimental release of the Distributed Equity License framework.
+We welcome feedback, questions, and contributions from the community.

+**Status**: Early adoption phase
+**Stability**: Experimental - API may change in v2.0
+**Seeking**: Legal review, implementation feedback, adoption reports

+See Section 15 for important limitations and disclaimers.

+---

 **License**: This license text is itself licensed under CC BY-NC-ND 4.0 and DEL v1.0.

 **Author**: Kevin Ryan, Founder, [DistributedEquity.org](https://distributedequity.org)